Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

 Federated learning (FL) provides a generic framework for distributed learning with privacy preservation.
 Most existing machine/deep learning methods can be plugged and integrated into an FL framework.
-For example, a U-Net~\cite{U-net} can be used in each client for medical image segmentation and is trained in a federated manner.
+For example, a U-Net~\citep{U-net} can be used in each client for medical image segmentation and is trained in a federated manner.
 Federated learning is concerned with multiple issues such as data, machine learning models, privacy protection mechanisms, and communication architecture.
 As shown in Fig~\ref{fig_Taxonomy}, from a system perspective, we categorize existing FL approaches for medical image analysis into three groups: 1) client-end methods, 2) server-end methods, and 3) communication methods.
 In each group, different methods are clustered according to the specific research problems they aim to address which will be elaborated in the following sections.

-\section{Client-End Learning}
+\subsection{Client-End Learning}

-\subsection{Client End: Domain Shift Among Clients}
+\subsubsection{Client End: Domain Shift Among Clients}

-\textbf{Problem:} \emph{ Different imaging sites often have significant cross-site data distribution variance caused by different scanning settings and/or subject populations, so how to avoid its negative influence on model training? }
+\textbf{Problem:} \emph{ This research addresses the challenge of significant cross-site data distribution variance in medical imaging, often resulting from varying scanning settings and diverse subject populations across different sites.
+The focus is on developing strategies to mitigate this variance's adverse impact on the accuracy and reliability of FL model training. }

-In practice, multi-site medical images may have significantly different data distributions (data heterogeneity), which is the well-known ``domain shift" problem~\cite{guan2022domain} (also referred to as ``client shift" in an FL system).
-As shown in Fig.~\ref{fig_DS}, the three imaging sites have significantly different intensity distributions (in terms of both region-wise and global intensity).
+In practice, multi-site medical images may have significantly different data distributions, which is the well-known ``domain shift" problem~\citep{guan2022domain} (also referred to as ``client shift" in an FL system).
+As shown in Fig.~\ref{fig_DS}, images from different imaging sites have significantly different intensity distributions.
+When projected in the feature space, the domain shift may negatively influence machine learning performance.
+Thus certain techniques, \eg, domain adaptation, are adopted to alleviate this issue by making the distribution differences smaller.
 In an FL system, domain shifts may cause difficult convergence of the global model and performance degradation of some clients.
 In the following, we present the relevant studies that focus on reducing domain shift among clients for FL research.

-\textbf{(1) Domain-Specific Learning.} Federated learning aims to train a global model that fits well with all clients.
-Due to cross-site data heterogeneity, the global model may not be able to achieve good performance for all clients.
-One strategy is fine-tuning the global model using domain-specific (local) data to make it more suitable for a specific client.
-This method is also known as customized/personalized FL~\cite{wicaksana2022customized,personalized1,personalized2}.